 However, it is not that simple.
 While caravan tyres might have the minimum legal tread depth, this doesn’t account for another consideration…

-The best general advice is to service your caravan as you would a car, especially after a big trip.
+The best general advice is to service your caravan as you would a car, especially before or after a big trip.

 There are common assertions that you should either drive with or without full water tanks, obviously with differing logic.